0SvanZz1/AnagramPy/README.md

   - The anagram is shuffled everytime you miss or find a word
   - The word database won't consider words with special characters, so avoid using it

+AnagramPy makes use of DatamuseAPI's query engine.
+For more information about privacy, usage limit and sources, refer to: https://www.datamuse.com/api/.

 ## Getting Started

 ### Starting the game